roza-sys/Adda-application/Tsigereda-Resume.md

 * perform monthly, quarterly and annual accounting activities including reconciliations of bank accounts.
 * Analyze and report on financial status including income statement, financial results to management.
 * provides financial information to management by researching and analyzing accounting data, preparing reports
-* improve systems and procedures and initiate corrective actions.
-* Maintains accounting control by preparing and recommending policies and procedures
 * Reconciles financial discrepancies by collecting and analyzing account information
 * Secures financial information by completing database backups
 * Prepare payment by verifying documentation, and requesting disbursements